 This current study ties together the two open questions on cryptocurrencies, i.e. informational efficiency and the effects of investor attention on the price discovery process, by investigating the effects of investor attention on noise in the bitcoin price discovery process.

 The effect of media attention on bitcoin trading activity characteristics is linked to the argument by Kahneman (1973) that attention is a scarce cognitive resource and the resource-intensive nature of deciding on what instruments to purchase.
 Incidentally, this results in the preponderance of trading in bitcoin being conducted by investors that Shleifer and Summers (1990) describe as not being fully rational, i.e. they are noise traders injecting noise into bitcoin price.
 According to the market microstructure literature, price changes are composed of two components: (1) efficient price discovery, i.e. permanent price impact, and (2) noise, i.e. temporary or liquidity effect (see Menkveld et al., 2007; Rzayev and Ibikunle, 2019), the extent to which prices changes are due to efficient price discovery determines the level of price efficiency.
 The permanent price impact is viewed as the trading effect on price due to information-driven trading, while temporary price impact results from noise or liquidity-induced trading, thus leading to a price reversal in the following few trades (see for example Chan and Lakonishok, 1995; Easley et al., 2002; Glosten and Harris, 1988).
 Trades induced, by what investors perceive as information events demand more liquidity than is likely to be available at current quoted prices, since all investors would be crowded on the same side of the order book.
 For example, if a media release suggests that bitcoin is about to experience a price downturn, many investors will race to short the instrument, thus leading to a scarcity of long positions.
-This development will inevitably lead to a fall in the bitcoin’s stock price.
+This development will inevitably lead to a fall in the bitcoin’s price.
 Therefore, in order to ensure the execution of sell orders against the expressed level of liquidity, they will have to ‘walk’ through the order book, resulting in price impact in the trade direction.
 Specifically, purchase/buy trades will induce a rise in price and sells will do the opposite.
 If the perceived information driving investor reactions/trading turns out to be unsubstantiated, we expect to see a prompt reversal of prices.

 Temporary price impact or the noise component of price encapsulates the market’s frictional price reaction to the execution of trades induced by unsubstantiated information or market microstructure effects, which should be reversed soon after the trades.
-The price deviation on account of an un-informed trade execution occurs because counterparties at the best expressed corresponding quote are not readily available, i.e. liquidity constraints.
-The temporary effect is therefore a compensation to the counterparties providing the liquidity needed for an un-informed order execution.
+The price deviation on account of an un-informed trade execution occurs because counterparties at the best-expressed corresponding quote are not readily available, i.e. liquidity constraints.
+The temporary effect is, therefore, a compensation to the counterparties providing the liquidity needed for an un-informed order execution.
 Purchasers (sellers) offer a price premium (discount) as compensation in order to ensure order execution.
-The permanent impact on the other hand captures the lasting impact of an order execution, that is, the price change that is not reversed within a reasonable timeframe following order execution.
+The permanent impact, on the other hand, captures the lasting impact of an order execution, that is, the price change that is not reversed within a reasonable timeframe following order execution.
 The information element of an order execution around an event is therefore captured by the permanent impact.
-The lack of price reversal in this case suggests a learning event in the market, which ultimately results in the discovery of a new price for the traded instrument.
+The lack of price reversal, in this case, suggests a learning event in the market, which ultimately results in the discovery of a new price for the traded instrument.